 Settings: Motion Styles, Perfect Natural Motion, Perfect Clear Motion, Natural Motion

 Most Philips TVs in the last couple of years have a simple Motion Styles setting towards the end of the options in the picture settings menu.
 This will give you a number of options to choose from, such as Standard, Smooth, Movie and Off.

-In most cases we’ve found that off is the best bet for natural motion, but with the company’s new OLED models – the OLED803 and OLED903 – we prefer the Movie option, which is far more natural than the overly aggressive, default Standard mode, but still reduces judder sufficiently.
+In most cases we’ve found that off is the best bet for natural motion, but with the company’s 2018 OLED models – the OLED803 and OLED903 – we prefer the Movie option, which is far more natural than the overly aggressive, default Standard mode, but still reduces judder sufficiently.

 Some models will give you a Perfect Natural Motion (or simply Natural Motion) option.
 In most cases, we prefer this off, but with some models, particularly more premium ones, switching to Minimum increases the quality of motion without making it look artificial.

 How to turn off motion smoothing on a Samsung TV

 Motion smoothing on a Samsung TV is called Auto Motion Plus, and is usually set to Auto by default.
 Left like this, motion looks over-processed and unnatural, so for many models the best solution is simply to turn the mode off entirely.

 However, some of our reviewers prefer the company’s recent QLEDs with Auto Motion Plus set to Custom, which opens up the option of manually tweaking ‘Blur Reduction’, ‘Judder Reduction’ and ‘Clear Motion’.
 Setting these to 10, 3 and Off respectively reduces blur and judder without adding the dreaded ‘soap opera effect’.